Commercial Lease Definition: Everything You Need to Know

 If you see the term BOMA in a commercial lease, it is referring to a professional association that is focused on office buildings.
 BOMA provides a variety of information related to office buildings, including facts about leasing, developing a building, and operational costs.
 BOMA Standards are the standards published by this association for measuring commercial properties.

 If you need help understanding the commercial lease definition, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.